We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

-Fruit flies are very tiny which makes them extremely difficult to kill with a swatter.
-In order to effectively eliminate them, you have to understand them.
-Their main sources of food are fruits and vegetable that are beginning to rot and they are attracted to fermentation and sweet odor.
+Fruit flies are very tiny, which makes them extremely difficult to kill with a swatter.
+To effectively eliminate them, you have to understand them.
+Their primary sources of food are fruits and vegetables that are beginning to rot, and they are attracted to fermentation and sweet odor.

-Apple cider vinegar is the perfect bait for fruit flies because it not only has a sweet and pungent odor, it is fermented too.
-Both sweetness and fermentation attract fruit flies and the combination of both is irresistible.
+Apple cider vinegar is the perfect bait for fruit flies because it not only has a sweet and pungent odor, but it is fermented too.
+Both sweetness and fermentation attract fruit flies, and the combination of both is irresistible.

 The few drops of dish soap play an equally important role.
 The properties of dish soap break the surface tension of the mixture so that flies can’t sit on top of the liquid and fly away.

-Think of surface tension as a film or layer on top of liquid that enables it to resist an external force, such as a fly.
-It occurs because the liquid molecules on the surface don’t have similar molecules to adhere to on all sides (one side is air), therefore, they adhere stronger to the liquid molecules directly around them.
+Think of surface tension as a film on top of the liquid.
+This film enables liquid to resist an external force, such as a fly.
+It occurs because the liquid molecules on the surface don’t have similar molecules to adhere to on all sides (one side is air); therefore, they adhere stronger to the liquid molecules directly around them.

 The important thing to understand is that adding dish soap breaks the surface tension and causes the flies to sink and drown immediately upon contact with the liquid.
 Without the soap, the flies could sit on top of the vinegar and escape easily.

 To summarize using a fishing analogy, the apple cider vinegar draws the fruit flies into the bowl, playing the role of the bait, and the soap makes sure they don’t get away, playing the role of the hook.